You are here

 Colorado follows state anti-discrimination and civil rights laws and guidance.
-In 2008, Colorado passed a law (S.B.
-08-2000) expanding prohibitions against discrimination.
-The law calls out the need to protect all regardless of “disability, race, creed, color, sex, sexual orientation, marital status, national origin, or ancestry” in all places of public accommodation.
-This law defines sexual orientation as “a person’s orientation toward heterosexuality, homosexuality, bisexuality or transgender status or another person’s perception thereof.”
+On May 20, 2021, Colorado H.B.
+21-1108 was signed into law expanding prohibitions against discrimination.
+The law calls out the need to protect all regardless of “disability, race, creed, color, sex, sexual orientation, gender identity, gender expression, marital status, national origin, or ancestry” in all places of public accommodation, including schools.

-In addition, the Colorado Civil Rights Commission issued rules (3 CCR 708-1) that state “All [public] covered entities shall allow individuals the proper use of gender-segregated facilities that are consistent with their gender identity.
+In addition, with respect to gender identity, the Colorado Department of Regulatory Agencies’ Civil Rights Commission issued rules (3 CCR 708-1) that state “All [public] covered entities shall allow individuals the proper use of gender-segregated facilities that are consistent with their gender identity.
 Gender-segregated facilities include but are not limited to, restrooms, locker rooms, dressing rooms and dormitories.”
 The term “gender identity” is in turn defined by the rules as follows: “Gender identity” means an innate sense of one’s own gender.”

 A Colorado court case in 2013 supported the right of a 6 year old transgender student in Fountain School district to use the restroom that aligned with her gender identity.